 - (2) The Company maintains the defined benefit portion of the SERP to provide additional retirement benefits to certain employees selected by the Compensation Committee whose retirement benefits under the Pension Plan are reduced, curtailed, or otherwise limited as a result of certain limitations under the Internal Revenue Code and the exclusion of their annual cash bonuses from the definition of "compensation" under the Pension Plan.
 The additional retirement benefits are designed to be equal to the amount by which benefits under the Pension Plan are so reduced, curtailed, or limited by reason of the application of such limitations and exclusion.
 "Compensation" under the SERP means the corresponding definition of compensation under the Pension Plan plus a percentage of a participant's eligible compensation as determined under the Company's Short-Term Incentive Compensation Plan.
-The retirement benefit to be paid under the SERP is from the general assets of the Company, and such benefits are generally payable at the time and in the manner benefits are payable under the Pension Plan. - (3) This column represents the total discounted value of the monthly single-life annuity benefit earned as of September 30, 2011, assuming the executive leaves Hillenbrand at this date and retires at age 65.
+The retirement benefit to be paid under the SERP is from the general assets of the Company, and such benefits are generally payable at the time and in the manner benefits are payable under the Pension Plan. - (3) This column represents the total discounted value of the monthly single-life annuity benefit earned as of September 30, 2012, assuming the executive leaves Hillenbrand at this date and retires at age 65.
 The present value is not the monthly or annual lifetime benefit that would be paid to the executive.
-Further explanation of the valuation method and assumptions is included in Note 7 to our financial statements included in our Annual Report on Form 10-K, which was filed with the SEC
+Further explanation of the valuation method and assumptions is included in Note 6 to our financial statements included in our Annual Report on Form 10-K, which was filed with the SEC on November 26, 2012.

-- (4) Mr. Camp has 30 years of credited service in the Pension Plan.
+(4) Mr. Camp has 31 years of credited service in the Pension Plan.
 Mr. Camp also participates in the defined benefit component of the SERP.
 Under an employment retention arrangement made in 2006 between our former parent corporation and Mr. Camp, which we are obligated to honor, Mr. Camp was credited with an additional four years of service under the SERP effective March 16, 2010, as a result of his continuing to be employed through that date.
-However, Mr. Camp will forfeit those additional years of service in the event his employment is terminated by us for "cause." - (5) Mr. Zerkle has one year of credited service in the Pension Plan, in which his accumulated benefit was frozen as of January 1, 2004.
+However, Mr. Camp will forfeit those additional years of service in the event his employment is terminated by us for "cause."

-Nonqualified Deferred Compensation for Fiscal Year Ended September 30, 2011
+Nonqualified Deferred Compensation for Fiscal Year Ended September 30, 2012